Diriyah: Renovations and development plans

 Saudi Arabia has formed the Diriyah Gate Development Authority (DGDA) to oversee the preservation and development of the historic site.
 Despite Wahhabi destruction of many Islamic, cultural, and historical sites associated with the early history of Islam and the first generation of Muslims (Muhammad's family and his companions), the Saudi government undertook a large scale renovation of Muhammad ibn Abd al-Wahhab's domain, turning it into a major tourist attraction.
-In 2018, Jerry Inzerillo, previously the CEO of Forbes Travel Guide, to lead the new authority; Inzerillo has said that Diriyah will soon be known as "the Beverly Hills of Riyadh."
+In 2018, Jerry Inzerillo, previously the CEO of Forbes Travel Guide, was hired to lead the new authority.
+In 2019, Inzerillo said that Diriyah would soon be known as "the Beverly Hills of Riyadh."

-Among the rebuilt structures are the Bath and guest house, the Qasr Nasr, the Saad bin Saud Palace (finished by the early 90s), the Burj Faysal (a wall tower renovated in the 80s), major sections of the wall surrounding Turaif, and sections of the outer walls and some watchtowers surrounding the wadi.
+Among the rebuilt structures are the bath and guest house, the Qasr Nasr, the Saad bin Saud Palace that was finished by the early 1990s, the Burj Faysal that was a wall tower renovated in the 1980s, major sections of the wall surrounding Turaif, and sections of the outer walls and some watchtowers surrounding the wadi.
 Outside of the Turaif district, on the opposite side of the wadi Hanifa, the region of the mosque of Muhammad ibn Abd al-Wahhab has been completely remodeled, leaving only some of the more recent original structures standing to the north of the complex build on the site of the historic mosque.

 The "Turaif District Development Plan" aims to turn the district into a major national, cultural and touristic center.
 Before turning the complete site into a modern open-air museum documentation and necessary investigations, including excavations especially in places that may need to be remodelled, are planned in three major phases.
 These will include sites such as: